garrandall/popular-music-data/tracks/the-oak-tree-morris-day.md

 Ain't nobody better
 Is what they're telling me
 "Say, morris, what's that dance you're doing?"
-Well i'm doing the Oak tree haha
+Well I'm doing the Oak tree haha

 (Oak Tree!)
 I'll put you to the test